robotics-upo/seekthermal_ros/README.md

 `git clone https://github.com/ethz-asl/libseekthermal.git && mkdir -p libseekthermal/build && cd libseekthermal/build && cmake .. && make && sudo make install`

+## Known Issues

+If you try to launch the included launch and it gives Usb Error: Access denied, maybe you should need to add your user to the dialout group

+`sudo adduser <username> dialout`

 ## Todo

 - [ ] Improve performance.
 Sometimes the CPU comsuption is 100%